 Online: Poems From Connecticut's Four Corners

-Join us for an evening of poetry, featuring readings by award-winning poets representing each of the state’s four corners, plus one from the central Hartford area.
+Join us online for a reading by notable poets representing each of the state’s four corners, plus one from the central Hartford area.
 Our October reading will feature: John Barr, Rich Bowering, Pat Hale, Susan Kinsolving, and Nadia Sims.